atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 || ' I
 i
 . ' r^g
-ststance in his power — I will begin hist, " acldeci he, by bailing you."
+ststance in his power --I will begin hist, " acldeci he, by bailing you."
 'There is no bail to be admitted stoi* murder, " replied gha.nles, if inten -- tional r but that is not the case here :
 Mr. Lumley fairly challenged me to him; but as his challenge was only a verbal one, I cannot produce it in my justihcation : > I have no per
-‘ fon to be witness for me, and the fa are determined to ruin meif {iof fible,, merely for my fisterst prestiming;. to think of their fon. — But be com Sir, " continued he to his father, Lumley, I am told, is not yet dead if he can be sofar restored to his fenses, as to be capable of own that he was the aggressor, and can be prevailed on to do fo, you ‘‘ will, at least, have the fatisfastion to know
+‘ fon to be witness for me, and the fa are determined to ruin meif {iof fible,, merely for my fisterst prestiming;. to think of their fon. --But be com Sir, " continued he to his father, Lumley, I am told, is not yet dead if he can be sofar restored to his fenses, as to be capable of own that he was the aggressor, and can be prevailed on to do fo, you ‘‘ will, at least, have the fatisfastion to know
 \